Using methamphetamines have many bad effects on your mouth health, including decaying your teeth, causing bad breath and even leading to infections.

 - Inconsistent oral hygiene

-Overall, to prevent further damage, experts urge users to seek help and to stop abusing methamphetamine.
+Overall, to prevent further damage, experts urge users to seek help and stop misusing methamphetamine.
 Full recovery is dependent on detoxification, rehabilitation, improved dietary habits and improved oral hygiene.

 Recovering From Meth Addiction

 Meth addiction can be a tough journey to face alone, but it doesn’t have to be.
-There are ample resources available to help find treatment and recovery centers for addicts.
-If you or someone you know is suffering from meth addiction, don’t be afraid to seek help, contact the Recovery Village today.
+There are ample resources available to help find treatment and recovery centers for those struggling with an addiction.
+If you or someone you know is suffering from meth addiction, don’t be afraid to seek help; contact the Recovery Village today.